 United States (location changes annually): Theatre Communications Group National Conference

-There are many opportunities to tour internationally.
-Here is a small snapshot of some options.
-Below is a list of some of the markets and networks around the world.
-If you have more questions please reach out to firstname.lastname@example.org
+Below is a list of some of the markets and networks around the world for international touring.
+If you have more questions please reach out to email@example.com.

 The House network, Festival networks (Brighton Festival, Fierce Festival, MAYK/Mayfest), Future Art Centres (artsdepot, Cambridge Junction, The Albany, Stockton Arts Centre, Art Centres

 Australian Performing Arts Market (APAM), Fringe Festivals (curated) Festival networks (Every major city has a Festival, such as the Sydney Festival, the Darwin Festival and the Adelaide Festival)